joel-rosenberger/reactnd-project-would-you-rather-starter/README.md

     * Enter the questions and two possible answers, then submit the form.
 * Choose the Leaderboard nav option to display the scores for each user.
 * Click logout to quit the application or login as a different user.

+## Installing and Running
+This app requires node.js.

+1. Clone this repository.
+2. Navigate to the repo directory.
+3. Execute the following from the command line:
+    ```bash
+    npm install
+    npm start
+    ```

 ## Architecture